wandb/docs/docs/guides/data-and-model-versioning/model-versioning.md

 Artifacts let you see and formalize the stages of your model development, keeping all the model variants reliably accessible and organized in helpful ways **for your entire team,** giving you one shared source of truth for each

 * **meaningful type of model your team creates**: use the artifact type to group different named artifacts together in the compute graph (e.g. `"resnet_model"` vs `"inceptionV3_model"`, `"a2c_agent"` vs `"a3c_agent"`).
 Different model artifacts within the type then have different names.
 For a given named model artifact, we recommend that the artifact's versions correspond to consecutive model checkpoints \[1]
-* **hypothesis or exploration branch your team tries: e**asily track which parameter or code changes in your experiments led to which model checkpoints.
+* **hypothesis or exploration branch your team tries**: easily track which parameter or code changes in your experiments led to which model checkpoints.
 Interact with all the connections between your data, training code, and resulting models as you explore the artifact graph (input artifact(s) → script or job → output artifact(s)).
 Click "explode" on the compute graph to see all the versions for each artifact or all the runs of each script by job type.
 Click individual nodes to see further details in a new tab (file contents or code, annotations/metadata, config, timestamp, parent/child nodes, etc).
 * **meaningful instance pointer or alias your team needs**: use an alias like `"prod_ready"`, `"SOTA"`, or "`baseline"` to standardize models across your team.
 These will reliably return the same model checkpoint files, facilitating more scalable and reproducible workflows across file systems, environments, hardware, user accounts, etc.

 With artifacts, you can iterate confidently, knowing that the models resulting from all of your experiments will be saved, versioned, and organized for easy retrieval.
 Cleanup of unused artifacts is straightforward through the browser or API.